 Alewife is an important anadromous fish species in many Atlantic coastal watersheds.
 This research used mark recapture data to assess annual survival rates of alewife.
 This is vital information for fisheries managers and organizations like DU, as it demonstrates the importance of watershed connectivity, including fish passage management, to the conservation of fish populations.

-UNDERSTANDING AND MEASURING BLUE CARBON STORAGE IN SALT MARSHES OF THE MARITIME PROVINCES address and facilitate the verification of carbon storage for offsetting.
-This project will improve our knowledge of this important function of salt marshes.
+UNDERSTANDING AND MEASURING BLUE CARBON STORAGE IN SALT MARSHES OF THE MARITIME PROVINCES

 Dr. Jeff Ollerhead, Mount Allison Univ.; Dr. Holly Abbandonato & Nic McLellan, DUC-ATL/IWWR; Dr. Amanda Loder, ECCC